Healthy Women Image

 • Wear socks to bed to reduce your core body temperature

-Keep the faith.
-Hot flashes and night sweats do get better—we promise.
+Hot flashes and night sweats do get better — we promise

-While you wait them out, think about all the money you're saving on heating your home or buying sweaters.
+While you wait your hot flashes out, think about all the money you're saving on heating your home or buying sweaters.
 And how naturally dewy and rosy they can make your skin look.

-If these heat surges are really driving you insane, talk with your health care professional.
+If these heat surges are really driving you insane, talk with your healthcare provider.
 There are many viable, proven and safe options out there.

 You might be interested in